3 Ways to Avoid the Number 1 Gorilla Permit Mistake in Uganda

 1. Plan your African Trip around Your Gorilla Trek in Uganda:

-Before you book your time in Kenya or Tanzania, before you book your flights, possibly into the wrong airport, begin by securing your Gorilla Permit, by booking you Gorilla Trekking Safari in Uganda with us and yourself a favor, give Uganda, Africa’s Premier Primate Destination more time than a Gorilla Trek or the one-of-a-kind Gorilla Habituation Experience, add Chimpanzee Trekking or the all-day Chimpanzee Habituation Experience, Golden Monkeys, the Batwa Pygmies, the original people of the Rainforest in this part of Africa, and the tree-climbing lions of Ishasha, Volcano Climbing, and the Rwenzori Mountains of the Moon.
+Before you book your time in Kenya or Tanzania, before you book your flights, possibly into the wrong airport, begin by securing your Gorilla Permit, by booking you Gorilla Trekking Safari in Uganda with us.
+Give Uganda, Africa’s Premier Primate Destination more time than a Gorilla Trek or the one-of-a-kind Gorilla Habituation Experience, add Chimpanzee Trekking or the all-day Chimpanzee Habituation Experience, Golden Monkeys, the Batwa Pygmies, the original people of the Rainforest in this part of Africa, and the tree-climbing lions of Ishasha, Volcano Climbing, and the Rwenzori Mountains of the Moon.

 Book your Gorilla Trekking Safari – First.

-2. Plan Ahead for Gorilla Permits and Lodging:
+2. Plan Well in Advance for Gorilla Permits and Lodging:

 For most Gorilla Trekking Safaris it is best to fly into Kigali – Rwanda where we meet you and take you to Uganda to either Mgahinga Gorilla Park or the southern area of Bwindi Impenetrable Forest.